-In addition, these generators are also credited for lost opportunity costs if the five minute real-time LMP at the generator's bus is higher than its offer corresponding to the level of output requested by PJM.
-Pool-scheduled generators are credited in the same manner as described in

-Section 5.2.6.1, and self-scheduled generators are credited in the same manner as described in Section 5.2.6.2.
+In addition, generators instructed to reduce or suspend output from a positive output level for the purposes of maintaining reactive reliability these generators are also credited for lost opportunity costs if the five minute real-time LMP at the generator's bus is higher than its offer corresponding to the level of output requested by PJM.
+Hybrid Resources and Energy Storage Resource Model Participants are credited in the same manner as described in Section 5.2.6.1, Pool-scheduled generators are credited in the same manner as described in Section 5.2.6.1, and self-scheduled generators are credited in the same manner as described in Section 5.2.6.2.